AnasDurra/PlayVault/README.md

 ## **Challenges Faced**

 - I worked under a tight deadline, so while I implemented most core features, some bonus features like game ratings/reviews and smoother error handling could not be included.
-- Managing the `localStorage` for favorites and recently played games added complexity, but it was essential for user experience persistence.

 ## **What I'd Improve With More Time**